gregavola/UntappdPHP/README.md

 A simple way to connect to the Untappd API to make calls in PHP

 This a library written to interact with the Untappd API (https://untappd.com/api) using both oAuth Authenticated Calls and Non-Authenticated calls.
-I am the one of co-founder of Untappd, and we use a similar piece of code on untappd.com.<br />
+I am one of co-founder of Untappd, and we use a similar piece of code on untappd.com.<br />

 # Requirements
 PHP 5+<br />